santynaren/tig-task/README.md

 ## Features

-- Supports more than 255 chatacters URL
+- Supports more than 1000 chatacters URL
 - Shortend URL to 5 chatacter string, ease to use
 - Check views with viewcount params

 ### Prerequisites

 * postgres.app (https://postgresapp.com/)
 * docker (not mandatory)
+* yarn or npm
-* verify postgres or docker being running before testing the project
+* verify postgres or docker is running or started before testing the project

 ### Installation

 * Initally clone the repository and run `yarn install`
 * Create a new `.env` file with the contents in `.env.example` and update the placeholders with your system

-#### Local
+#### Steps to run in Local
 * Migrate Prisma DB with following command

 ```bash